Practical SEO Tips forBeginners That Actually Work

 Structure Your Content With Proper Heading Tags

 One H1 per page for your main topic.
 H2s for major sections.
 H3s for sub-points.
-Include your target keyword naturally in the H1 — this helps Google understand what your page is really about.

 Write a Meta Description That Sells the Click

-SEO Tips for Beginners —
+SEO Tips for Beginners — Questions People Ask

-1 What are the most important SEO tips for beginners?
+1. What are the most important SEO tips for beginners?

-2 How long does SEO take to show results?
+2. How long does SEO take to show results?

-3 Can I learn SEO completely for free?
+3. Can I learn SEO completely for free?

-4 What is on-page SEO and why does it matter?
+4. What is on-page SEO and why does it matter?

-5 How do I find the right keywords as a complete beginner?
+5. How do I find the right keywords as a complete beginner?